INSIGHTS IN ACTION

 Think first about the outcomes you need your SaaS metrics solution to facilitate.
 While it's tempting to start planning the import of your existing data into the new system (or some other implementation task), set those aside for a moment.
 Instead, itemize your short and long-term goals and the milestones you'll need to hit en route to achieving them.
 This exercise will surface the metrics required to inform the decisions required to ramp on your projected schedule.

-Now, the KPIs you'll find most helpful are growth stage specific.
+Now, the key SaaS metrics you'll find most helpful are growth stage specific.
 While the above KPIs have use in other stages, if you are still working on product/market fit you'll prioritize other metrics.
-And if your sale engine is in place and you're adding staff daily or weekly and growing aggressively, your top KPIs will also all vary from what was described above.
+And if your sales engine is in place and you're adding staff daily or weekly and growing aggressively, your top KPIs will also all vary from what was described above.

 If you need a hand selecting your SaaS KPIs, download our free SaaS KPI selection framework.
 With your top KPI's selected, you can now turn your attention to the blocking and tackling required to build and efficiently produce those reports on an ongoing basis.